If behind every great man there's an even greater woman, what sort of superlative should be reserved for Michelle Obama?

 Barack had to go back to Harvard at the end of the summer, but they maintained their relationship long-distance.

-"Before I met Michelle, I was too immature to hold something like that together," Obama told Mendell, who notes that before Harvard, when he was working in Chicago as a community organizer, the future president had a serious girlfriend and a cat, but they had long since amiably parted ways.
+"Before I met Michelle, I was too immature to hold something like that together," Barack told Mendell, who notes that before Harvard, when he was working in Chicago as a community organizer, the future president had a serious girlfriend and a cat, but they had long since amiably parted ways.

 Which was pretty much true—though as tends to be the case, it wasn't that simple.